Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: Experimental set-up: LLM models

-All experiments with GPT-4 were conducted using the OpenAI API between 9\textsuperscript{th} and 14\textsuperscript{th} of November 2023.
+All experiments with GPT-4o were conducted using the OpenAI API and the gpt-4o-2024-08-06 model.
+For the \exBasic and \exCoT approach we use the OpenAI Batch API.
+All experiments were conducted in October 2024, except for the experiments on the Beluga domain which were conducted in Februrary 2025.

 For all models and tasks we set the temperature to 0.0 and use caching to reduce the cost: If the model has already received the same input (including the prompt, the user message and the history) before, the previously generated response text is retrieved from the cache.
-This affects in the first place the T-LLM because all planning approaches and individual problems have different initial prompts and therefore the P-LLM should never get exactly the same input twice.
+This affects in the first place the \TLLM\ because all planning approaches and individual problems have different initial prompts and therefore the P-LLM should never get exactly the same input twice.
+We set the seed parameter to values between 1 and 5.
+For all other parameters we keep the default values except for the maximum number of tokens: \begin{itemize} \item \APBLLM: 200 \item \PLLM: no limitation \item \TLLM: 750 \item LLM to generate thoughts for planning example: 2000 \end{itemize}